mscharmann/sexrecevo/jg_cpp/README.md

 * *hotspot_conf*: filename of the configuration file for the hotspot model.
 If this parameter is set, the hotspot model will run, if not the dynamic model.

+* *m_rv_ofile*: filename for the output file of male recombination probability vectors.
+This parameter is optional, if it is not set there is no output file.

 ### Hotspot configuration file

 This file defines the recombination points for the hotspot model.
 A hotspot is defined by its position, its relative, a priori recombination probability in male meiosis and its relative a priori recombination probability in female meiosis.